+First he duped San Jose voters into approving Measure B in 2012, a measure that resulted in deep cuts to employee pensions.
 Why do we say duped?
-An investigation by NBC Bay Area found that Reed grossly exaggerated the scope of the city's fiscal woes. http://www.nbcbayarea.com/investigations/series/san-jose-pension-plans-under-scrutiny/Guessing-Pensions-138981764.html
+An investigation by NBC Bay Area found that Reed grossly exaggerated the scape of the city’s fiscal troubles by repeatedly claiming a retirement cost figure inflated $250 million more than the true value.1

 Senator Mimi Walters

-Walters says that "desperate times call for desperate measures" http://www.cssrc.us/web/33/publications.aspx?id=10553 that include slashing middle class retirement benefits.
-But Walters refuses to support any increases on her fellow millionaires who continue to live high on the hog during this recession.
+Walters says that "desperate times call for desperate measures" that include slashing middle class retirement benefits.
+But Walters refuses to support any increases on her fellow millionaires who continue to live high on the hog during tough economic times.

-Walters has introduced a number of bills http://cssrc.us/web/33/legislation.aspx this legislative session to reduce retirement security for public employees.
-She's also tried to derail the state's budget this year by saying she won't vote to balance the budget unless attempts are made to gut public employee pensions (despite the fact she'd never vote for the budget herself anyway).
-And finally, she is out to block negotiated state employee contracts – even though they contain major concessions by public employees http://www.sacbee.com/2011/04/18/3559596/republicans-poised-to-block-state.html.
+Walters has introduced a number of bills this legislative session to reduce retirement security for public employees.
+1 2 She's also tried to derail the state's budget by saying she won't vote to balance the budget unless attempts are made to gut public employee pensions (despite the fact she'd never vote for the budget herself anyway).
+And finally, she is out to block negotiated state employee contracts – even though they contain major concessions by public employees.3

-Appearing on Fox News (where else?) http://cssrc.us/web/33/publications.aspx?id=10380 , Walters said public employees are making more than private sector employees (wrong, private sector workers earn 4-8% more according to the most recent studies) and that gutting pensions would help solve the state's budget problems this year (also wrong; pensions are less than 4% of the state budget).
+Appearing on Fox News (where else?), Walters said public employees are making more than private sector employees (wrong, private sector workers earn 4-8% more according to the most recent studies) and that gutting pensions would help solve the state's budget problems this year (also wrong; pensions are less than 4% of the state budget).